Fanconi anaemia is a heritable bone marrow failure syndrome caused by problems with the body’s chromosomal repair systems.

-Genetically, FA is a spectrum of disorders that span a related phenotype.
-The majority of these are because of a heritable inability of cells to repair damaged chromosomes, resulting in chromosomal instability (whereby they break and rearrange their genetic code more readily).
+Genetically, FA is a spectrum of conditions that span a related phenotype.
+The majority of these conditions occur because of a heritable inability of cells to repair damaged chromosomes, resulting in chromosomal instability (whereby they break and rearrange their genetic code more readily).

 Pathogenic variants in at least 18 genes have been causally associated with the development of FA, all encoding components of the FA pathway of DNA damage repair.